-Q. I’ve seen a lot of differing headlines about health insurance rates for 2021 – some say rates increased, some say they decreased.
+Q. I’ve seen a lot of differing headlines about health insurance rates for 2021 – some say rates increased, some say they decreased, and now it all seems to have changed again as a result of the latest COVID relief legislation.
 Can you shed some light on this?
-Do these rate changes apply to everyone?
+And do these rate changes apply to everyone?

 A. The vast majority of Americans get their health insurance either from an employer or from the government (Medicare, Medicaid, CHIP, TRICARE, VA, IHS).
-The rate changes that have been making headlines each fall for the last few years are for the individual market, which only accounts for about 4.2 percent of the population.
+The rate changes that have been making headlines each fall for the last few years are for the individual market, which only accounts for about 6% of the population (and specifically, the ACA-compliant individual market; this is the vast majority of the individual market, but there are still some pre-ACA plans in that market, which have separate rate changes).

 Do rate change headlines apply to all types of health insurance coverage?

 When you see headlines about health insurance premium increases or decreases, the stories are typically about individual-market – and ACA-compliant – health insurance.
-The headlines aren’t referring to government coverage, or pre-ACA plans still in force.
+The headlines usually aren’t referring to government coverage (although Medicare rate changes do typically generate some headlines each fall), employer-sponsored plans, or pre-ACA plans still in force.

 - If you get your health insurance through your employer or from the government, the subsidies, exchanges, and the individual market health insurance rates that you’re seeing in media reports don’t apply to you.
 Employer-sponsored insurance rates change annually, and your employer will provide you with information related to your plan options for the coming year, including how your plan, premiums and/or cost-sharing might be changing.